open-toolchain/dra-toolchain-demo/README.md

 ---
 ###Learn more

-* For more information about IBM Bluemix toolchains, see [Custom toolchains in one click with IBM Bluemix DevOps Services](https://developer.ibm.com/devops-services/2016/06/16/open-toolchain-with-ibm-bluemix-devops-services/)
+* For more information about toolchains, see [Custom toolchains in one click with IBM Bluemix DevOps Services](https://developer.ibm.com/devops-services/2016/06/16/open-toolchain-with-ibm-bluemix-devops-services/).
-* [Microservices toolchain](https://www.ibm.com/devops/method/toolchains/microservices_toolchain) on the IBM Bluemix Garage Method site
+* See the [Microservices toolchain](https://www.ibm.com/devops/method/toolchains/microservices_toolchain) on the IBM Bluemix Garage Method site.